RocketChat/Rocket.Chat/.changeset/cuddly-cycles-nail.md

 "@rocket.chat/ui-kit": minor
 ---

-Introduce users select to UiKit
+Introduced new elements for apps to select users